s3inlc/HOLM/README.md

 HOLM-alpha 1.1
 holm-alpha [gen|single|multi] <options> (<lists|tasks>)

-    gen     generate one or multiple lists from Hashes.org. list names are provided with their names like '32', '40' or 'joomla' single  execute a single task given by the task filename multi   execute multiple task files, given as list of argument or all files which are present in the 'tasks' folder
+    gen        generate one or multiple lists from Hashes.org. list names are provided with their names like '32', '40' or 'joomla' single     execute a single task given by the task filename multi      execute multiple task files, given as list of argument or all files which are present in the 'tasks' folder update     just get the updates for given list(s)

   --loop       when finished, HOLM will start again from the beginning
                works for 'single' and 'multi'
-  --upload  automatically upload found hashes to Hashes.org after a task run --old     instead of generating the new left lists, the old left are generated -v [lev] set the logging level (0 is normal, 2 highest)
+  --upload     automatically upload found hashes to Hashes.org after a task run --old        instead of generating the new left lists, the old left are generated --out-prefix set a filename prefix or directory for the output files when generating -v [lev]    set the logging level (0 is normal, 2 highest)
 ```